Hormold/gpt-sql-box/README.md

 - DATABASE_URL: PostgreSQL database URL
 - OPENAI_TOKEN: OpenAI API token (Not nessessary, you can set it in the UI)
 - APP_PORT: Port to run the application (default: 5000)
+- OPENAI_ENGINE: OpenAI engine to use (default: text-davinci-003, not nessessary).
+You can set some free to use model: text-chat-davinci-002-20221122

 ## How to run
 1. It better to create a virtual environment using `python3 -m venv venv`